 What is Kindergarten Screening?

-Kindergarten Screening is held in the Spring each year in partnership between Northern Health Authority and School District 28 Quesnel.
+Kindergarten Screening is held in the spring each year with School District 28 Quesnel.

 The Screening event involves:

 Parents get a screening appointment when they register their child for school.
-The complete K screening event takes from 60-90 minutes.
+The complete K screening event takes approximately 60 minutes.

 Welcome to Kindergarten Events